 Additionally, full-face helmets – the kind used for BMX racing and downhill riding – also protect the face and jaw.
-For the kind of riding that includes higher danger of crashing into trees and other obstacles, this is the preferred style.
+For the kind of riding that includes higher danger of crashing into trees and other obstacles, check out full-face.
+Many are also designed to work with goggles.
+This makes it easy to protect your eyes at the same time!

 All bicycle helmets are single-impact only.
 After being in an accident where you think there was even a possibility that you hit your head, it is important to replace your helmet.
 Additionally, the Bicycle Helmet Safety Institute recommends that you replace your helmet every 8 years, though the Snell Foundation recommends replacing it every 5 years.